news

 A Europe that protects every child: Aligning EU’s policies and budget to eradicate child poverty

-This paper outlines the EU Alliance for Investing in Children’s key recommendations, including those from Eurochild, on the European Child Guarantee, the EPSR Action Plan, the EU Anti-Poverty Strategy, and the MFF.
+Recommendations from the EU Alliance for Investing in Children on the European Child Guarantee, EU Anti-Poverty Strategy, and MFF.

 Child poverty remains a deep and persistent crisis across Europe, affecting millions of children in every EU country.
 Growing up in poverty is not just a childhood hardship – it can lead to lifelong inequalities that limit opportunities and weaken the whole society.
 Adults who experienced child poverty and social exclusion are less likely to be employed, earn 20% less on average, and suffer poorer health, equivalent to losing two weeks of life expectancy each year.